Canon G9 X Mark II vs SX60

 It is notable that the SX60 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon G9 X Mark II vs SX60